Service System Procedures for CPS Caseworkers and Supervisors

 ♦ Information on any medical problems or disabilities,

-♦ Progress and therapy notes, and school records for the previous 30 days, and
+♦ Progress and therapy notes, and school records for the most current 60 days

-♦ Serious incident and seclusion reports for the previous 30 days
+♦ Serious incident and seclusion reports for the most current 60 days

 Non-Scheduled URs are usually completed within 10 working days.
 The Service Authorization is available within the child’s IMPACT record, which is loaded into IMPACT on the date the review is completed.